1Purpose

 /api/install/receipt(Phase 4+, opt-in) - CLI:

-apai receipts list/apai receipts show {install_id}
+apai receipts list/apai receipts show {install_id}/apai receipts verify {install_id}/apai rollback <package> --install-id {install_id} - Agent handoff:

 - Hash chain across receipts in the same workspace audit log.